 - Project proposal narrative (up to 2,000 words, not including bibliography)

 - Transcript(s) (first-year graduate students should submit both graduate and undergraduate transcripts)

 Background of the Geraty Fellowship

-The fellowship is named for former ASOR President, former ACOR Vice-President, and former Madaba Plains Project Director Dr. Lawrence T. Geraty, who also served as Past President of La Sierra University in Riverside, CA. The Geraty Fellowship was created thanks to a generous donation in late 2019, with the intended first award cycle planned for 2021–2022.
+The fellowship is named for former ASOR President, former ACOR Vice-President, and former Madaba Plains Project Director Dr. Lawrence T. Geraty, who also served as Past President of La Sierra University in Riverside, CA. The Geraty Fellowship was created thanks to a generous donation in late 2019.

 You can read a complete article about Dr. Geraty’s support for ACOR in the ACOR Newsletter 31.1, Summer 2019.